CLCStriders/striders/_posts/2014-09-01-strider-of-the-month-august-2014-iain-porter.md

 categories:
   - Awards
 ---
 Iain has run Personal bests over 5k and 10k distances, and has proved to be an athlete of great potential.
-Iain wins this month&#8217;s Gloucester Sports voucher.
+Iain wins this month's Gloucester Sports voucher.
 Well done Iain.